 Supplies: Most of what you will need is already in the math kit you will be getting at the first Saturday meeting.
-I'd like you to add to that kit: colored pencils or crayons and scissors.
+I'd like you to add to that kit: colored pencils or crayons, a ruler and scissors.
 You should, of course, also bring to class a pencil and paper.

 Field Experience Assignments: In about 4-6 weeks you will be assigned a field experience placement, where you will be spending 15 hours observing and teaching.
-There will be specific assignments posted for you to accomplish during your field experience.
-This semester, you will be:
+There will be specific assignments posted for you to accomplish during your field experience, that will include observing and analyzing lessons, and writing and teaching lessons.